Senior Center

 Perfectly situated in the heart of the borough, the Dunmore Senior Center is one of the largest and most active facilities in Lackawanna County.

-Our activities are open to all adults in the community, with class preference and fee discounts given to those over 55.
+Our activities are open to all adults in the community over 60 years of age.
 Our lunch program is free with a suggested donation to all residents over 60 years of age, or available to their guests for a nominal donation of $5.

 The Dunmore Senior Center is open daily at 9am., afternoon hours vary up to 4pm.